bufferapp/clean-architecture-koin-boilerplate/readme.md

 # Android Clean Architecture Components Boilerplate

-Note: This is a fork of our original [Clean Architecture Boilerplate](https://github.com/bufferapp/android-clean-architecture-boilerplate), except in this repo we have switched out the MVP approach found in the presentation layer to now use ViewModels from the Android Architecture Components Library.
+Note: This is a fork of our original [Clean Architecture Boilerplate](https://github.com/bufferapp/android-clean-architecture-boilerplate), except in this repo we have switched out the MVP approach found in the presentation layer to now use ViewModels from the Android Architecture Components Library and Koin.
 The caching layer now also uses Room.

 Welcome 👋 We hope this boilerplate is not only helpful to other developers, but also that it helps to educate in the area of architecture.
 We created this boilerplate for a few reasons: